 GAC has invested $14 million so far in social and environmental projects in neighbouring communities.
 This includes building 12 schools and eight health centres, as well as projects focused on employability, food security and health awareness.

-The GAC project was funded by EGA and the largest greenfield mining project financing ever in Guinea, extended by development finance institutions, export credit agencies and international commercial banks.
+The GAC project was funded by us and it was the largest greenfield mining project financing ever in Guinea, extended by development finance institutions, export credit agencies and international commercial banks.

-Al Taweelah alumina refinery and our bauxite mining project in the Republic of Guinea expand EGA’s business upstream in the aluminium chain, transforming EGA into an integrated company delivering value from mine to metal.
+Al Taweelah alumina refinery and our bauxite mining project in the Republic of Guinea expand our business upstream in the aluminium chain, transforming us into an integrated company delivering value from mine to metal.

 Bauxite is the ore from which aluminium is derived.
 Bauxite ore is refined into alumina, a white powder which is the feedstock for aluminium smelters.
-Smelting produces liquid aluminium, which is cast into the wide range of primary aluminium products which EGA supplies to our customers, semi-fabricators that are part of the supply chains of end user industries from aerospace to construction.
+Smelting produces liquid aluminium, which is cast into the wide range of primary aluminium products which we supply to our customers, semi-fabricators that are part of the supply chains of end user industries from aerospace to construction.